fbrump/houres-manager-system/README.md

 #### Fields

-- year
+- Year

     Year when the pointsheet was registred.

-- month
+- Month

     Month when the pointsheet was registred.

-- active
+- Active

     Status to be active (`True`) or deactive (`False`).

-- date create
+- Date create

     Date time when this row was created.

-- date update
+- Date update

     Date time when this row was updated.

-- company
+- Company

     Company that it's relate.

 ### 3. Launches